melowntech/workshop/tutorials/frontend-cpp.rst

 """""""""""

 The library is available as a package on some popular linux distributions.
-Instructions to add the source-lists are at `OSS <https://cdn.melown.com/packages>`_.
+Instructions to add the source-lists are at `OSS <https://cdn.melown.com/packages/>`_.
 After that, install the developer files for the library and optionally the debug symbols.

 .. code-block:: sh

-  apt-get install libvts-browser-dev libvts-browser-dbg
+  apt install libvts-browser-dev libvts-browser-dbg

 If the package is not available for your distribution, you may build the library from source code.
 See `Building <https://github.com/melowntech/vts-browser-cpp/blob/master/BUILDING.md>`_ for more information.